 - Stress: If something is making your cat anxious, such as building work, firework displays, or a new baby, they may start to urine spray.
 This is because they are leaving scent signals to themselves to reassure themselves of their safe spaces.
 In this case, provide plenty of hiding spaces and a pheromone diffuser to help to calm them.

 Cats’ tails are an insight into their mood and behaviors.
 A quivering tail can be good or bad, depending on the context.
 Learn to read your cat’s body language to better understand them, and to ensure that you are meeting all of your pet’s needs.

 Is it normal for a cat’s tail to shake?

-Yes, cats use their tails, along with other body parts and their posture, to communicate.
-A shaking tail can indicate anything from aggression to a friendly greeting, depending on the context.
+Yes.
+Cats use their tails, along with other body parts and their posture, to communicate.
+A shaking tail can indicate anything from aggression to a friendly greeting.

 Why does my cat’s tail quiver when I talk to him?

-Cats love attention, and an upright quivering tail as you interact with them indicates pleasure and a friendly response to your chat.
+Cats love attention, and an upright quivering tail as you interact with them indicates pleasure and a friendly response to your chatting.

 What does a quivering cat tail mean?

 It can mean a few things depending on the context.
 If your cat's tail quivers as they approach you, this is a friendly greeting.
 A swishing tail can mean irritability, however.
 A quivering tail while urinating indicates your cat is urine spraying as a form of scent communication.